luohuidong/unify-ui/packages/docs/components/data-display/table/index.md

 ## Selection

-Rows can be selected by using the `selection` prop.
+The rows in the table can be selected by using the `selection` prop.
 The `selection` prop is an object that contains the following properties:

-- `type`: Type of selection.
-Can be `single` or `multiple`
+- `type`: the type of selection, which can be either `single` or `multiple`
-- `disabledCondition`: Function to determine whether the row can be selected
+- `disabledCondition`: a function that determine whether a row can be selected.

+You can use the `v-model:selectedRowKeys` to get the selected row keys.

+Additionally, there are two events that you can use to listen to changes in selection:

+- `select`: emitted when a row is selected
+- `select-all`: emitted when all rows are selected

 ### Single Selection